osudrl/TeleJoy/README.md

 This project was written and uploaded in the Arduino IDE on Ubuntu Gnome 16.04.

+This readme file includes a [Setup Guide](https://github.com/osudrl/TeleJoy#setup-guide) down below.

+# Six Protocols

-> When [links to code snippets](https://github.com/osudrl/TeleJoy/blob/552806b4f3a114bf1baaf2a7d394ab663f4caab5/telejoy/telejoy.ino#L60) from this project's source are included in this documentation, they link to outdated snapshots of the source code.
+> When [links to code snippets](https://github.com/osudrl/TeleJoy/blob/552806b4f3a114bf1baaf2a7d394ab663f4caab5/telejoy/telejoy.ino#L60) from this project's source are included in this secion, they link to **outdated snapshots of the source code**.
 Do not copy/paste source code from these linked files or try to use the code that is not highlited in yellow by the snippet link.
-The highlighted code provides an example or context for some feature that is explained in the documentation.
+The **highlighted code provides an example or context** for some feature that is explained in the documentation.
 For the most up-to-date version of the code to work with, see [the master branch](https://github.com/osudrl/TeleJoy/tree/master/).

-This readme file includes a [Setup Guide](https://github.com/osudrl/TeleJoy#setup-guide) down below.

-# Six Protocols

 In case you aren't familiar with serial communication, see [SparkFun's Guide](https://learn.sparkfun.com/tutorials/serial-communication);